BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Experiments

-\textbf{Datasets and Evaluation Metric.} We perform extensive experiments on the THUMOS14~\cite{THUMOS14}, FineAction~\cite{fineaction} datasets and ActivityNet-v1.3~\cite{anet}.
-THUMOS14 is a commonly-used dataset in TAD, containing 200 validation videos and 212 test videos with labeled temporal annotations from 20 categories.
-Following previous work, we report the mean average precision (mAP) with tIoU thresholds $[0.3:0.1:0.7]$.
-FineAction is a newly collected large-scale fine-grained TAD dataset, which contains 57,752 training instances from 8,440 videos, 24,236 validation instances from 4,174 videos and 21,336 testing instances from 4,118 videos.
-ActivityNet-v1.3 is a large-scale dataset that contains 10,024 training videos, 4,926 validation videos, and 5,044 test videos belonging to 200 different activities covering sports, household, and working actions.
-Most videos in ActivityNet-v1.3 contain only one action instance, and the action frames exceed 64\% of all frames.
-We report the mAP with tIoU thresholds $[0.5,0.75,0.95]$ on the validation set for both FineAction and ActivityNet-v1.3.
-We use $\text{Avg}$ to represent average mAP on THUMOS14, FineAction and ActivityNet-v1.3.
+We perform extensive experiments on three datasets, summarized in Fig~\ref{fig:cviu_dataset} and Table~\ref{table:dataset_info}, to demonstrate the effectiveness of our BasicTAD and PlusTAD. \textbf{THUMOS14}~\citep{THUMOS14} is a commonly-used dataset in TAD, containing 200 validation videos and 212 test videos with labeled temporal annotations from 20 action categories in sports. \textbf{FineAction}~\citep{fineaction} is a newly collected large-scale fine-grained TAD dataset containing 57,752 training instances from 8,440 videos and 24,236 validation instances from 4,174 videos and 21,336 testing instances from 4,118 videos.
+It contains 106 action categories within a new taxonomy of three-level granularity.
+This taxonomy consists of 4 top-level categories, 17 middle-level categories, and 106 bottom-level categories.
+The 4 top-level categories are ``Household Activities'', ``Personal Care'', ``Socializing, Relaxing'' and ``Sports, Exercise''.
+With richer action scenes and finer-grained action categories, FineAction will be a challenging data set in the TAD task. \textbf{ActivityNet-v1.3}~\citep{anet} is a large-scale dataset containing 10,024 training videos, 4,926 validation videos, and 5,044 test videos belonging to 200 activities covering sports, household, and working actions.
+Different from THUMOS14 and FineAction, which consist mostly of short actions, most videos in ActivityNet-v1.3 contain only one long-term action instance, and the action frames exceed 64\% of all frames.